panrafal/chequer-php/Readme.md

 if something matches the query - so you *can* validate.
 But, it's main purpose is to check stuff, whether it's user input, environment variables, function results, objects etc.

-It's also extensible - you can extend the class with your own operands, and you can use closures as checks.
+It's also extensible - you can extend the class with your own operators, and you can use closures as checks.

 Why another validation library?